ReznoRMichael/hollow-knight-completion-check/README.md

   ✅ Journal: Void Idol Radiant
   ✅ White Palace Secret Room visited (Unidentified secret room, help identify this room!)

+  — Hints/Spoilers Checkboxes now don't reset themselves each time a save is analyzed (you don't have to click them again)

   — Windows HK Save files location in a code box for easy copy-paste in the Windows File Explorer address bar

   — Improved text area graphics and readability